Arty2/onion/README.md

 # /xerographic

-An experimental* theme for the [Hugo](https://gohugo.io/) static site generator.
+An experimental theme for the [Hugo](https://gohugo.io/) static site generator.
 See [heracl.es](https://heracl.es) for a live preview, and the theme’s Git respority [/xerographic](https://github.com/Arty2/xerographic) for more details.

-* Major breaking changes may occur between versions, both in functionality and design approach.
+► Major breaking changes may occur between versions, both in functionality and design approach.
 Using versioned releases is more than encouraged.

+► This README is under construction.

 ## Installation